qirunzeng/qirunzeng.github.io/_pages/about.md

 Bio
 =====

 I am a first year Ph.D. student in the AI Group at City University of Hong Kong (CityUHK), beginning my studies in Fall 2025 under the supervision of [Prof. Jinhang Zuo](https://jhzuo.github.io).
-I earned my Bachelor’s degree from the school of the Gifted Young, University of Science and Technology of China (SGY, USTC) in 2025, advised by [Prof. Xue Chen](http://staff.ustc.edu.cn/~xuechen1989/).
+I earned my Bachelor’s degree from the School of the Gifted Young, University of Science and Technology of China (SGY, USTC) in 2025, advised by [Prof. Xue Chen](http://staff.ustc.edu.cn/~xuechen1989/).

 Research Interests
 =====